KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

     0d0886412592226f8a0044e7a1b0d50088830f04  data/ljs319_TEI.xml

 This checksum value can be used to confirm the file has remain unchanged.
-Notice that the checksum printed by `sha1sum` is identical to the one listed above in the `manifest-sha1.txt` file.
+Note that the checksum printed for `data/ljs319_TEI.xml` by `sha1sum` is identical to the one listed in the above excerpt from the `manifest-sha1.txt` file.

 `Sha1sum` can also be used with the `-c` flag to check an entire
 manifest: